Best For

 Cooling Test

-Cooling performance on the Saatva Memory Foam hybrid was exceptionally good.
+Cooling performance on the Saatva Memory Foam hybrid was outstanding.
 During our tests, I felt no notable heat retention or hot spots around my body.

 Baseline Temp.